domkvv/TOPSIS/README.md

-# Choosing the best skiing hotel with the AHP/EVM method 🏂🏼
+# Choosing the best skiing hotel with the TOPSIS method 🏂🏼

 This is a simple desktop python application for the Decision Algorithms 2022/23 course project.

 ### Short description

-The application uses the AHP/EVM method to compare skiing hotels.
+The application uses the TOPSIS method to compare skiing hotels.
 It allows the user to select their preferences based on few particular features, compares the possible options and finds the most suitable one.

 The user can compare the hotels in terms of:
 - price (£)